tal-tech/flutter_intro/README.md

 Q5: How to use in the web environment?

-A5: Due to [this bug](https://github.com/flutter/flutter/issues/69849) in Flutter, it is temporarily not supported for use on the Web.
+A5: Due to [this bug](https://github.com/flutter/flutter/issues/69849) in Flutter, it is temporarily not supported for use on the Web.(Update: It works in Flutter 2.0+)

 ## Example